 Michelle was running late for work, only this time it was her own little shop that she'd be working in.
-She hurried about in her apartment, pulling on her shoes and making a dash for the stairs, she double checked she had everything she needed in her favourite dark purple robe, before taking a deep breath and opening the door.
+She hurried about in her apartment, which had become much more homely in the past three months.
+Pulling on her shoes and making a dash for the stairs, she double checked she had everything she needed in her favourite dark purple robe, before taking a deep breath and opening the door.
 A massive crowd of people greeted her.

 "Morning Michelle."
 A familiar voice called to her.

 Turning her head she relaxed a bit, "Good morning Harry," she answered back to him.